For people who suffer with aching joints, the wonderful pleasure of being able to sooth away their pain in a warm bath, is so enjoyable.

 Installing a bath lift is a relatively straightforward process.
 No special tools are required to install one and it can be fitted in less than 10 minutes in most standard sized bathtubs.
 It can also easily be removed when it is not needed.

-A bath lift is also a much cheaper alternative than replacing an existing bath with a walk-in bath.
-A walk-in bath will need to be fitted by a skilled professional which may take up to a few days, causing disruption and leaving them without a bath in the meantime to use.
+A bath lift is also a much cheaper alternative than replacing an existing bath with a walk-in bathtub.
+A walk-in tub will need to be fitted by a skilled professional which may take up to a few days, causing disruption and leaving them without a bath in the meantime to use.

 Reduces the Risk of Injuries